Crackpot index: Baez's crackpot index

+outburst from a retired mathematician insisting that TIME has INERTIA".

+Baez later confirmed in a 1993 letter to New Scientist that he created the index.
+The index was later published in Skeptic magazine, with an editor's note saying "we know that outsiders to a field can make important contributions and even lead revolutions.
+But the chances of that happening are rather slim, especially when they meet many of the [Crackpot index] criteria".

 Though the index was not proposed as a serious method, it nevertheless has become popular in Internet discussions of whether a claim or an individual is cranky, particularly in physics (e.g., at the Usenet newsgroup sci.physics), or in mathematics.

 Chris Caldwell's Prime Pages has a version adapted to prime number research which is a field with many famous unsolved problems that are easy to understand for amateur mathematicians.

 Gruenberger's measure for crackpots

 An earlier crackpot index is Fred J. Gruenberger's "A Measure for Crackpots" published in December 1962 by the RAND Corporation.